 \subsection{Minimum Distance Decoder}

-At the final step in our collision recovery algorithm, we perform minimum distance decoding after finding the channel coefficients for each tag.
-As described earlier in Section II, the received signal levels or the cluster centers are the combinations of the channel coefficients with different signs.
-As an example, if we consider $2$ tags with respective channel gains $h_1$ and $h_2$, we will have $4$ different levels (cluster centers) in the received signal denoted by $l_1$, $l_2$, $l_3$, and $l_4$ which can be computed as
+As a final step in our framework, we perform minimum distance decoding after finding the channel coefficients for each tag.
+As described earlier in Section II, the received signal levels or cluster centers are combinations of channel coefficients with different signs.
+As an example, consider two tags with channel gains $h_1$ and $h_2$, we will have $4$ different levels in the received signal denoted by $l_1$, $l_2$, $l_3$, and $l_4$, i.e.,